BRRRR Method Financing: How to Fund Every Phase of Buy, Rehab, Rent, Refinance, Repeat

 Why Your Lender Matters in BRRRR

-- Speed on the acquisition -- Deals sourced off-market or at auction require fast closings.
-If your lender cannot close in 10 days, you are losing deals to cash buyers and investors with faster capital.
+- Speed on the acquisition — If your lender cannot close in 10 days, you are losing deals to cash buyers.

-- Rehab draw process -- A slow or bureaucratic draw process means your contractors are not getting paid on time, which means your project is stalling.
-You need a lender with a streamlined inspection and disbursement process.
+- Rehab draw process — A slow draw process means your contractors are not getting paid on time, which means your project is stalling.

-- Seamless refinance -- The transition from bridge to DSCR is the most friction-prone part of BRRRR.
-If you use one lender for the bridge and a different lender for the refinance, you are dealing with two separate applications, two sets of fees, and potential miscommunication about the property and the deal.
-A lender who does both products in-house can underwrite the refinance in parallel with the rehab, dramatically reducing the gap between stabilization and cash-out.
+- Seamless refinance — A lender who does both bridge and DSCR products in-house can underwrite the refinance in parallel with the rehab, dramatically reducing the gap between stabilization and cash-out.

-- Understanding the strategy -- A lender who does not understand BRRRR will ask unnecessary questions, request irrelevant documentation, and create delays.
-You need a lender who knows this playbook and has a process built around it.
+- Understanding the strategy — A lender who does not understand BRRRR will create unnecessary delays.

 How Trilith Funding Supports BRRRR Investors